YuYuanNg/git3.2Assignment/README.md

 For user account secure purpose, certain resources are available in Github is available to be implemented.
 There are different modes of authentication.

--Username and password with two-factor authentication -Personal access token
+- Username and password with two-factor authentication
+- Personal access token
--SSH key
+- SSH key

 Authenticator implemetation methods: